magento/merchdocs/src/marketing/price-rules-cart-create.md

 1. Set the rule to apply with or without a [coupon]({% link marketing/price-rules-cart-coupon.md %}) as follows:

-   - To have the cart rule applied to all cart items, set **Coupon** to `No Coupon`, and skip to step 5.
+   - To have the cart rule applied without the use of a coupon code, set **Coupon** to `No Coupon` and skip to step 5.

-   - To associate a coupon with a price rule, set **Coupon** to `Specific Coupon`.
-Then, do the following:
+   - To associate a coupon with a price rule, set **Coupon** to `Specific Coupon` and do the following:

       - Enter a free-text **Coupon Code** that the customer must enter to receive the discount.

-      - To set a limit on the number of times the coupon can be used, complete the following:
+      - To set a limit on the number of times the coupon can be used, complete the following options:

       |Uses per Coupon |Determines how many times the coupon code can be used.
 If there is no limit, leave the field blank. |
       |Uses per Customer |Determines how many times the coupon code can be used by the same registered customer who belongs to any of the selected customer groups.
 The setting does not apply to guest shoppers who are members of the NOT LOGGED IN customer group, or to customers who shop without logging in to their accounts.
 If there is no limit, leave the field blank. |